Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes

 \subsection{Setting}

 To include risk-seeking agents, it is warranted to specify bounds for the set of feasible allocations.
 Otherwise, these agents can keep on improving through continued mutual zero-sum gambles.
-It is most natural to set a lower bound, which we will do.
-Our results can readily be reformulated for upper bounds.
+In the main text we focus on the case of lower bounds, leading to jackpot allocations.
+Results for upper bounds, leading to scapegoat allocations, readily follow as dual reformulations.
+For brevity, they are given in Appendix \ref{onl.app.:scapegoats}.

 For convenience, we will denote the lower bound by 0.
 It can be interpreted as ruin, or as a no-short selling/borrowing constraint.
-Our main setting is described by the following assumption, followed by special cases.
+We emphasize that, until Section \ref{sec:RDU}, the 0 outcome does not refer to the status quo or to a reference point.
+It can designate a serious loss, such as ruin, and outcomes denoted as positive real numbers can then still designate losses.

+Because risk seeking, the topic of this section, is the prevailing empirical finding for losses (as in times of economic decay; see the footnote in the introduction), the results in this section and Appendix \ref{onl.app.:scapegoats} are more relevant for losses than classical results in the literature.
+The latter invariably assumed universal risk aversion.
+Cases of merely loss outcomes occur when there is a loss upper bound for the outcomes, as in cost-sharing problems.
+For convenience, the main text considers the traditional outcome domain $\R_+$, where there is a lower bound.
+The dual results for upper rather than lower bounds are in Appendix \ref{onl.app.:scapegoats}.
+The flexible interpretation of our domain $\R_+$ (until Section \ref{sec:RDU}), with 0 a minimal outcome that may be a gain but also a loss, and dual results in Appendix \ref{onl.app.:scapegoats}, should be understood.